syncora-ai/uk-retail-synthetic-data-generation/README.md

 # Synthetic Data Generation Demo — UK Retail Dataset

-Welcome to this comprehensive synthetic data generation demo repository!
-This project showcases how to create realistic synthetic datasets using real-world tabular data, here demonstrated on a UK retail dataset with columns such as:
+Welcome to this synthetic data generation demo repository!
+This project showcases how to create realistic synthetic datasets using real-world tabular data, demonstrated here on a UK retail dataset with columns such as:

 - Country
 - CustomerID